Between Escape and Transformation: My Journey with Words

 Where Words Heal:

-As I continue to read and write, I have noticed that my relationship with words is continually evolving.
-They’re no longer just stories, ideas, or coping tools; they’re companions in my healing.
 They remind me of my resilience when I feel lost and give shape to feelings I don’t always know how to process.
-I’ve learned that growth doesn’t happen all at once…It happens quietly, word by word, page by page.
+I’ve learned that growth doesn’t happen all at once…It happens slowly, word by word, page by page.

 Looking back, every chapter of my journey, from escaping into novels to writing poetry, from unfinished manuscripts to thoughtful essays, has shaped how I navigate moments when emotions feel too big to express.